josephGZC/binary_atmospheric_nucleation/README.md

     <strong>Figure 4</strong>.
 Time evolution of cluster size and sphericity distribution in nonane/butanol.
 Left: average cluster size vs. time, with error bars as standard deviation and colors indicating sphericity (Φ).
 The inset shows smaller clusters early in the simulation.
 Right: boxplots display sphericity distributions for clusters of sizes 10<sup>1</sup> < n ≤ 10<sup>2</sup>, 10<sup>2</sup> < n ≤ 10<sup>3</sup>, and 10<sup>3</sup> < n ≤ 10<sup>4</sup>.
 </p>

+Among systems with minimal or partial miscibility gap (nonane/butanol and water/butanol), nearly equal amounts of each nucleating vapor were observed (median $X\approx 0.5$) as shown in Fig.~\ref{fig:mole_frac_nb}-\ref{fig:mole_frac_sn}).
+Furthermore, a trend was observed in which the spread of mole fraction values decreased with increasing cluster size (as indicated by the decreasing area of the boxplots) for $nb$, $wb$, and $bm$.
+For $wm$, although the range of mole fraction values narrowed from small to intermediate cluster sizes, it increased from intermediate to large cluster sizes (Fig.~\ref{fig:mole_frac_sm}).
+In contrast, the $wn$ system exhibited a wide spread of mole fraction values in the small clusters, which is likely caused by the pronounced miscibility gap between the involved molecules (Fig.~\ref{fig:mole_frac_sn}).
+Interestingly, larger clusters in the $wn$ system displayed mole fraction values close to 0.5.
+While the observed near-equimolar distribution of nucleating vapors in $nb$, $wm$, $wb$, $bm$, and $nm$ clusters is likely due to the low miscibility gap in these systems, the similar behavior in $wn$ may be caused by another interaction, such as the clumping of unary clusters without significant mixing.

+To get a better understanding of the cluster shape and composition, a look into the internal ordering within the cluster is necessary.
+Radial layers are reported for the largest cluster over time, which were accompanied by cluster snapshots (Fig.~\ref{fig:radial_nb}-\ref{fig:snapshot_wn} and Fig.~\ref{fig:radial_wm}-\ref{fig:snapshot_nm}).
+The lower-value radial layers signify regions closer to the core while the larger-value radial layers are closer to the cluster surface.
+Snapshots illustrating the radial layers were captured at 1 ns, 10 ns, and 100 ns to provide a visual representation.

 <a name="anchor-F5"></a>
 <p align="center" width="100%">
     <img width="60%" src="https://github.com/user-attachments/assets/b93a686f-0b3d-42dd-bd60-d59633b3d0a5">